 Secondly, the input gate regulates the magnitude of the update, determining which values of $\tilde C_t$ will be stored in the cell state $C_t$:

 Similarly, the input gate generates values ranging from 0 to 1, which, when multiplied by $\tilde C_t$, determine the proportion of the new candidate that should be incorporated into the cell state:

-Equation (5) provides a summary of the update process.
+This equation provides a summary of the update process.
 The new cell state $C_t$ is obtained by combining the previous state $C_{t-1}$ multiplied by the forget gate $f_t$, which discards irrelevant information from the old state, and the new candidate values $\tilde C_{t}$ scaled by the input gate $i_t$, retaining only the most important information from the new candidate state.

-The resulting new hidden state $h_t$ is determined by the current cell state $C_t$ and the output gate $o_t$:
+The new hidden state $h_t$ is determined by the current cell state $C_t$ and the output gate $o_t$:

-The output gate in equation (6) utilizes a sigmoid activation function to determine the portion of the new cell state that will be outputted:
+The output gate in this equation utilizes a sigmoid activation function to determine the portion of the new cell state that will be outputted:

-The cell state undergoes the hyperbolic tangent function and is subsequently multiplied by the output of the output gate, yielding the new hidden state $h_t$.
+The cell state undergoes the hyperbolic tangent function and is multiplied by the output gate output, yielding the new hidden state $h_t$.
 Therefore, $h_t$ selectively captures the most pertinent information from the cell state, representing the short-term memory, while the cell state retains the long-term memory.